About the Program

 We are grateful for their contribution to our work, investing in the leadership of BIPOC identifying peers and the philanthropic advisory space.

-- 6-10 years' experience working with high-net-worth philanthropic families and individuals.
+- More than four years experience working with high capacity giving families and individuals.

 - Dedicated to a long-term career in nonprofit or social change leadership.